WindMillCode/Windmillcode-Angular-CDK/projects/wml-chips/README.md

 # WML Chips

+This content is for the 18.2.3100 version.
+Switch to the[latest version](/Windmillcode-Angular-CDK-Docs/components/wml-chips/)for up-to-date documentation.

 The Angular WML Chips library provides a highly customizable chips component for Angular applications.
 It offers a variety of features to enhance user interaction and improve the overall user experience.